mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 ### It's now time to get s5!

-Hopefully it's exactly the same as for `Vault`:
+Luckily it's exactly the same as for `Vault`:

 ```
 # From GitHub.com